ffel/piff/readme.md

 }
 ```

-Additionaly, consider the following piece of a blog about this awsome
+Additionaly, consider the following piece of a blog about this awesome
 code (stored in `blog.txt`):

     Hello World
     ===========

-    Today, we'll discuss the following piece of awsome code:
+    Today, we'll discuss the following piece of awesome code:

     ```{.c include="code.c"}
     ```